Meet the six recipients of the 2023 Brian Maxwell Memorial Scholarship HERE.

 The Brian Maxwell Memorial Scholarship is awarded each year to six student-athletes that will be continuing their post-secondary education at a Canadian College or University.
 Three males and three females will each be awarded a scholarship of $5,000.
 Preference shall be given to a student whose character is reflective of qualities that Brian Maxwell demonstrated in his life: honesty, integrity, compassion and an unwavering quest to accomplish the best they can, academically and athletically, while supporting his fellow team members.

-Teacher-Coaches are asked to identify one male and/or one female from each school who meet the criteria and encourage the student-candidate to apply by the deadline.
+● Teacher-Coaches are asked to identify one male and/or one female from each school who meets the criteria and encourage the student-candidate to apply by the deadline.

 Applications are reviewed by an Independent Committee as set up by OFSAA Sport Coordinator in charge of the BMMS.

-The final selections to be approved by the OFSAA Staff and OFSAA Executive Council.
+The final selections to be approved by the OFSAA Staff and OFSAA Board of Directors.

 Scholarship recipients must provide proof of enrollment from their post- secondary institution prior to funds being released to them.

 If for any reason, the recipient is not attending school for that year, their award will be deferred for one year upon approval from BMMS Committee and OFSAA Staff.

 If this is not possible, the remaining scholarship is transferred to the next eligible recipient.